solita/solita.github.com/rule-keeper/README.md

 ## Running

-To run the script, ensure you do it on Linux/Mac and you have installed Docker.
+To run the script, ensure you have installed Docker.

 Then, while your terminal session is in root directory of the project, execute following command:

-`./rule-keeper/run.sh`
+`docker compose -f ./rule-keeper/docker-compose.yml run checker`

-It will build docker image with needed Python version and all dependencies, and then run it to check all added and modified post files in your current branch.
+It will scan all files added and modified in current branch, if those are different comparing to what is in the master branch

 ## Writing more checks